EXPIRED MEDICINES

 Where can you return expired medicines in Poland?

-According to information published by Polish public health services, expired medicines should be placed in special collection containers for medicines, which can be found for example in:
+According to information published on public service websites, expired medicines should be placed in special medicine collection containers, which can be found, among other places, in:

 • some pharmacies,